mo-martin/wandisco-documentation/docs/quickstarts/quickstart-config.md

 ---
 id: quickstart-config
-title: Quickstarts Intro
+title: Introduction to Quickstarts
-sidebar_label: Intro
+sidebar_label: Introduction
 ---

-Introduction to quickstarts.

-Here are the quickstart guides for configuring your Fusion instances.
+Select an appropriate option on the sidebar for guidance on configuring your Fusion instances.

-Please follow the combination of quickstarts needed for your deployment.
+_Examples_

+* ADLS Gen1 --> ADLS Gen2
+* Hortonworks <-> Hortonworks
+* Cloudera <-> Cloudera
+* Hortonworks <-> Cloudera